Keeping a Close Eye on Medicare Fraud

 Communication is the key to preventing fraud.
 Healthcare facility staff should be able to comfortably and anonymously reporting potential problems or violations.
 Examples of how some practices open up lines of communication include telephone hotlines, e-mail forums, bulletin boards, and message boxes.
 Practices should implement these methods in a culture that encourages staffers to stay alert for concerns or complaints about possible fraud issues.
 Staff members must also understand the consequences of acting in a non-compliant manner.
 Practices should develop and communicate the procedures for dealing with individuals who violate the practice’s policies and compliance standards.

 Practices that discover fraudulent activities should follow the OIG’s Self-Disclosure Protocol, which provides guidance on conducting a preliminary examination of related documents.
 The rule also discusses the steps for preserving relevant documents for a federal investigation and for preparing a remediation plan.
 Finally, the protocol requires medical practices to conduct a self-audit to demonstrate the positive effects of the plan.
 Note that carefully managed self-disclosure will reduce the likelihood of ongoing OIG oversight and potentially result in smaller financial settlements.

 Surrounding yourself with a knowledgeable team—including CRI’s healthcare CPAs—can help your practice establish a system for reporting Medicare fraud.
-Plus, we can perform a fraud assessment that also identifies potential weaknesses in other areas.
+It may also be worth considering engaging in a fraud assessment to identify potential weaknesses in other areas.